Business, Law and Professional

 Bio

-With over 20 years’ experience in the retail sector, working with many national retailers such as Safeway Stores Plc, BP, Tesco Stores Plc, EE and latterly General Motors UK, I returned to education later in life and am an alumni of UCSD and the University of Plymouth, having studied a BA (Hons) in Business.
+With over 20 years’ experience in the retail sector, working with many national retailers such as Safeway Stores Plc, BP, Tesco Stores Plc, EE and latterly General Motors UK, I returned to education later in life and am an alumni of South Devon University Centre and the University of Plymouth, having studied a BA (Hons) in Business.
 After completing my PGCE, and completing a MA (Hons) in Human Resource Management, I led on the development of the BA (Hons) in Leadership & Management and Chartered Manager Degree Apprenticeship.
 With experience of teaching business from levels 2 to 6, I am now Programme Coordinator for Higher Education in the Business and Professional section.
 In this role I have also been fortunate to have won the University of Plymouth SSTAR award for Outstanding Personal Tutor, as well as South Devon College awards for ‘Inspirational Teaching, Learning and Assessment’ and the ‘Support’ award.
 I have also recently been awarded Senior Fellowship of the Higher Education Academy.

 Warron Keates